elhassane1230/rl-semantic-marketplace/README.md

 [`docs/RESULTS.md`](docs/RESULTS.md), [`docs/IMPROVEMENTS.md`](docs/IMPROVEMENTS.md).

 ## Related project
-This is the **competitive** side of multi-agent RL — a zero-sum-ish negotiation between a buyer and a seller.
+This is the **competitive** side of multi-agent RL, a zero-sum-ish negotiation between a buyer and a seller.
 Its counterpart, [`semantic-rescue-coordination`](https://github.com/), tackles the **cooperative**
 side: responder agents share one objective and form coalitions, coordinated with